Arzest: Balan Wonderworld controversy

 In January 2018, Ohshima's Sega colleague Yuji Naka joined Square Enix.
 After that, Arzest collaborated with Square Enix to begin development of what would become Balan Wonderworld, reuniting Ohshima and Naka in their first collaboration since Sonic Adventure.

 However, the pair's partnership soured as tensions arose during development.
-In April 2022, a year after leaving Square Enix the previous April, Naka said that he had been removed from the development team six months before release after he complained of Balan's state, and accused Arzest of not addressing the bugs at the time of its submission.
+In April 2022, a year after leaving Square Enix the previous April, Naka said that he had been removed from the development team six months before release after he complained of Balan's state and accused Arzest of not addressing the bugs at the time of its submission.

 Balan Wonderworld was released in March 2021 to critical and commercial failure.
 Naka believed that it had been released unfinished, and accused both Arzest and Square Enix of "not caring for their customers".

-After Naka's insider trading arrest in December 2022, a report from an anonymous employee said that Naka imposed unreasonable work demands on the development team (such as working every weekend), requested that Balan be delayed by 2 months and Arzest work for free to resolve his issues, and treated staff abusively during development, leading to his removal from the project, and ultimately, his termination from Square Enix.